richtastic/ff/src/3DR/wiki/app.md

 - is projection of patch to affine good?
 	- plane vs sphere

+- maybe just use SAD/NCC on R-F-line search

 --- NCC location of peak seems like it could be off